codefaults/codefaults.github.io/README.md

 # CODEFAULTS.GITHUB.IO - A magical blog

-Just a blog powered by git-page service.
+Just a blog hosted by git-page service.

 **You may had some doubts, see below.**